Ragdoll Cat Insurance

 Ragdoll Character

-Ragdolls are known for their gentle and affectionate personalities which make them great companions and family pets.
-They are typically very tolerant of any handling and cuddling and considered a "lap cat" because they love to sit on their owners' laps for hours on end.
+Ragdoll cats are known for their gentle and laid-back personalities.
+They are incredibly affectionate, often seeking human companionship and enjoying cuddles and lap time.
 They are not typically very active or high-energy cats and are content to lounge around the house for most of the day if they can.
+Ragdolls are typically calm and even-tempered, rarely displaying aggressive behaviour.

 Ragdoll Appearance